 Sao Tome And Principe Travel Health Advice

-Hepatitis A, typhoid, yellow fever, MMR (measles-mumps-rubella), and tetanus are all recommended as pre-travel immunisations.
-Cholera vaccinations are not generally recommended for travel to Sao Tome and Principe.
-HIV is not as common as in other African countries, and travellers are not at risk unless they engage in unprotected sexual contact or receive injections or blood transfusions.
+Hepatitis A, typhoid, yellow fever, measles-mumps-rubella, and tetanus are all recommended as pre-travel immunisations.
+Cholera vaccinations are not generally necessary for travel to Sao Tome and Principe.
 Schistosomiasis may be acquired through contact with contaminated water, and travellers are advised to avoid swimming, wading, or rafting in bodies of fresh water, such as lakes, ponds, streams, or rivers.

 Medical facilities in Sao Tome and Principe are extremely limited.
 The main healthcare facility is the Ayres Menezes Hospital, located on Sao Tome.
 Be advised that most doctors and hospitals will expect cash payment, regardless of whether you have travel health insurance.
 Serious medical problems will require air evacuation to a country with state-of-the-art medical facilities.
 It is also recommended that travellers carry a personal supply of basic first aid and antibiotics.

 Become our Sao Tome And Principe Travel Expert

 We are looking for contributors for our Sao Tome And Principe travel guide.
 If you are a local, a regular traveller to Sao Tome And Principe or a travel professional with time to contribute and answer occasional forum questions, please contact us.